Aryanshh/Aryanshh/README.md

 <div align="center">

 > *"First, solve the problem.
-Then, write the code."*
+Then, write the code.
+Then teach an AI to write it for you."*
-> — Me, after 4 hours of Googling the problem.
+> — Me, ascending to a higher plane.

 > *"It's not a bug — it's an undocumented feature."*
 > — Me, every single day.

 > *"Works on my machine"*
 > — Famous last words 🪦

+> *"The robot didn't malfunction.
+It just had a different vision."*
+> — Me, after every robotics demo.

 </div>